US-GHG-Center/RetrievalToolbox.jl/docs/src/julia/develop.md

 To summarize, we can easily add new functions that make use of existing RetrievalToolbox functions and thus extend the overall capability of the software library to meet our own specific needs.
 In this example, we do not need to change anything within RetrievalToolbox itself, we simple make use of the existing functions.
 Further, we can create new modules that provide our new function if we need to use them for many projects.

-### Example 2: A new user type that is part of the existing RetrievalToolbox type hierarchy
+### Example 2: A new user type that will become part of the existing RetrievalToolbox type hierarchy

 A step up in complexity is the introduction of a new user type.
 For example, if some form of atmospheric constituent or atmospheric element is needed that is currently not supported in RetrievalToolbox.